flare-kcl/flare-portal/docs/continuous-integration.md

 # Flare Portal — Continuous Integration

-Gitlab has built-in CI tests.
-These can be configured by editing `.gitlab-ci.yml`.
-By default, these are run on all pushes and merge requests.
+Github Actions are configured to run CI tests.
+See `.github/workflows/ci.yml` for more details.
+CI is run when pushing to `main`, `production`, and when opening PRs for `main`.

 ## Code styleguide

-This project’s code formatting is enforced with [Prettier](https://prettier.io/) for supported languages.
+This project’s formatting is enforced with [Prettier](https://prettier.io/) for supported languages.
 Make sure to have Prettier integrated with your editor to auto-format when saving files, or to manually run it before committing (`npm run format`).

+This project also uses `black` and `isort`.

 ## Automatic linting locally